 Some over the counter creams and sprays are also used to help those with PE troubles, such as mild anesthetics like lidocaine or benzocaine.
 These creams and gels are applied topically to the tip of the penis and have a numbing effect and reduces sensation for the man, which can help to delay ejaculation.
 However, this option may not be ideal for everyone because the numbing effect of the creams or sprays may also affect your partner during sex (especially without a condom), and could possibly lead to losing erection.

 On the other hand, if you prefer not to take the medication route and you’d like to find out more about how to prevent PE using non-pharmaceutical methods, there are more natural supplements (like zinc and magnesium) and psycho-behavioural techniques that you can try at home for improving endurance and preventing PE.
-Just look out for the next article in our blog series about PE!

 According to O’Leary (2004), all men will potentially experience PE some time in their lives.
 Thankfully, there are a few options available for the prevention of PE, and it doesn’t always require medication.
 Through psycho-behavioural techniques, men can improve their endurance, learning to gradually stop PE and prolong the time before orgasm.